Bridges unite countries, states and cultures and behold beauty that is both timeless and magnetic.…

 Escape the cold and lingering winter chill by heading to the warm, sandy beaches of northeastern Florida.
 Amelia Island and Fernandina Beach is the destination with something for everyone and educational attractions like historic Fort Clinch that the whole family can explore together.
-Avoid the college party scene and tear the kids away from their video games for outdoor adventures that include horseback riding, biking, hiking, fishing, surfing, kite flying, mini golf and more.
-The seaport city’s charming Victorian era setting offers a peek into simpler times with quaint shops, charming horse drawn carriage and trolley rides, restaurants and 400 plus historic buildings to explore.
-Add the luxury resort with spas for Mom and nearby golf for dad and its a nearly perfect place to unwind and start your spring of on the right foot.
+Avoid the college party scene and tear the kids away from their video games for outdoor adventures that include horseback riding, biking, hiking, fishing, surfing, kite flying, mini-golf, and more.
+The seaport city’s charming Victorian-era setting offers a peek into simpler times with quaint shops, charming horse-drawn carriage and trolley rides, restaurants, and 400 plus historic buildings to explore.
+Add the luxury resort with spas for Mom and nearby golf for dad and it’s a nearly perfect place to unwind and start your spring off on the right foot.

 Coastal California Road Trip

-For many, spring break means the annual family ski trip and the freedom to stretch your legs on miles of terrain somewhere fun and snowy.
+For many, spring break means the annual family ski trip and the freedom to stretch your legs on miles of the terrain somewhere fun and snowy.
 For convenience, entertainment and budgets, it’s tough to beat Keystone, Colorado.
-First, kids 12 and under of age ski free for up to 7 days (you usually have to stay at least 2 nights at the resort) which means you can spend your money on more important things like having fun at the tubing park.
-The resort is about 90 minutes from Denver, has around 135 trails and a 3,100 foot vertical drop.
+First, kids 12 and under age ski free for up to 7 days (you usually have to stay at least 2 nights at the resort) which means you can spend your money on more important things like having fun at the tubing park.
+The resort is about 90 minutes from Denver, has around 135 trails and a 3,100-foot vertical drop.
 If you feel like taking it easy, stay in River Run Village (highly recommended) so you really never need to leave the foot of the mountain.
 Unlike a lot of swanky Colorado resorts, Keystone is very reasonable and affordable for most families.
 An added bonus is the snow and ski conditions.
 Keystone gets a lot of snow in March and they have amazing crews working at all hours to make sure the slopes are in top condition.
-In addition to having a great kid-oriented ski school there is a terrific learner’s area at the top of Dercum Mountain (top of the Gondola) where your kids can take their time and learn how to handle the chairlifts.
-If you get there by mid-March be sure to check out the amazing Kidtopia Snowfort with activities such as climbing and tunnels.
-For parents, Keystone offers “Kids Night Out” where you can treat your kids to an evening fun while having some alone time to do some night skiing or something more romantic.
+In addition to having a great kid-oriented ski school, there is a terrific learner’s area at the top of Dercum Mountain (top of the Gondola) where your kids can take their time and learn how to handle the chairlifts.
+If you get there by mid-April be sure to check out the amazing Sprintastic fun and activities.

-You might think that Orlando and all it’s attractions would be really busy at Spring Break.
-Most of the time they are, but with everyone’s breaks staggered throughout March and April, you might consider going if your school has a break that does not wrap-around Easter weekend.
+You might think that Orlando and all its attractions would be really busy during Spring Break.
+Most of the time they are, but with everyone’s breaks staggered throughout March and April, you might consider going if your school has a break that does not wrap around Easter weekend.
 You’re likely to score a better deal and avoid a lot of the heavy crowds.
-You’ll still get a workout jogging around the parks collecting FAST PASS for everyone in your group.
+You can take some stress off of planning and waiting in line by using their Genie+ service which includes a Lightening Lane option for some of the most popular attractions.
 Spring Break is a good time to purchase the park hopper and waterparks options so you can visit a variety of attractions throughout the week.
 Hit the “must do” attractions in the morning and go until lunch, then you can cool off at the waterparks in the afternoon.
 Then you’re back for more action and parades at night.
 That will tire them out!
-Also, don’t forget Discovery Cove, SeaWorld and Universal Studios, all are really impressive and loads of fun, plus they are very close by.
-If you have a space geek in your family, you’ll want to head over to Kennedy Space Center (about an hour away) for a day to explore rockets vs. roller coasters and real life adventure vs. make believe.
+Also, don’t forget Discovery Cove, SeaWorld, and Universal Studios, all are really impressive and loads of fun, plus they are very close by.
+If you have a space geek in your family, you’ll want to head over to Kennedy Space Center (about an hour away) for a day to explore rockets vs. roller coasters and real-life adventure vs. make-believe.
 The sheer number of things to do makes Orlando a great destination for everyone in the family.

 C Lazy U Ranch, Granby, Colorado